THCLab/dkms-demo/controller2_mobile_app/README.md

 And install the app on your Android device.
 Make sure to give it the permission to use camera (it is necessary to scan QR codes inside).
 Also, make sure you have a screen lock* set up.

-* *A `screen lock`is to ensure your phone's security, you can set up a phone lock to use a password, PIN, or Pattern.
+* *A `screen lock`is to ensure your phone's security, you can set it up as a password, PIN, or Pattern.
 That way, even if someone gets their hands on your phone, they won't be able to access it.
 From Settings, swipe to and tap Lock screen.
 Then, tap Screen lock type and select your desired type of lock.*

 ## Flow of the install

 *Mind you, the description has been made using an Android Phone Samsung Galaxy A50, Android version 11.*

-1. The android device might warm you that there's a security risk when saving an `apk` fille on your device.
-Ignore this, our apk file is safe.
+1. The android device might warn you that there's a security risk when saving an `apk` file from unverivied source on your device.
+Ignore this, our `apk` file is safe.
 2. Look for the recently saved fie in your download directory and tap it to install.
 3. You'll get the message (paraphrasing!)